The Quack Scale lists Predatory Health Practitioners

 What if a medical professional isn’t listed?

 It simply means we haven’t as yet looked at that individual with a view to assessing their profile.
-If you have concerns about someone, you are welcome to use the form in the footer below to anonymously submit a name to us.
-We promise we’ll get to it as soon as possible.
+If you have concerns about someone, you are welcome to use the comments below to request we look into a practitioner.
+We promise we’ll get to it as soon as possible and will respond to the comment, confirming or dispelling your concerns.

 Where does the term “Quack” come from?